MCP Server (Preview)

 - Administrator access to the agent in AI desk PRO

-- Access to the Azure Entra ID portal (to register or configure a client application)
+- Access to the Microsoft Entra ID portal (to register or configure a client application)

 - An MCP-compatible client application